Pre-Medicine Advisement Track

-- Our accepted students' average GPA and MCAT were 3.53 GPA and 502 MCAT, consistent with the national average for matriculants at DO Schools.
+- The average GPA and MCAT were 3.53 GPA and 502 MCAT, consistent with the national average for matriculants at DO Schools.

 - SUNY Oneonta alumni have been accepted to the following DO programs: A.T.
 Still University - Kirksville COM, Alabama COM, Arizona COM of Midwestern University, Burrell COM at New Mexico State University, Campbell University Jerry M. Wallace SOM, Edward Via College of Osteopathic Medicine - Virginia Campus, Kansas City UMed and Biosciences COM, Lake Erie COM, Liberty University COM, Lincoln Memorial University–DeBusk COM, New York Institute of Technology COM, Nova Southeastern University COM, Philadelphia COM South Georgia, Touro University COM–California, Touro COM–New York, University of New England COM, West Virginia SOM, Western University of Health Sciences/COM of the Pacific.

-Pre-Medicine questions should be directed to Tami LaPilusa, M.S., Pre-Health Professions Program Coordinator
+Pre-Medicine questions should be directed to Tami LaPilusa, M.S., Program Coordinator, Pre-Health Professions.